Living in Kentlands, MD

 Transportation and Travel in Kentlands

-Walking is de rigeur in Kentlands, Maryland -- from almost anywhere in the neighborhood, residents can walk to do their grocery shopping, grab a cup of coffee or have a meal.
+Walking is de rigueur in Kentlands, Maryland, -- from almost anywhere in the neighborhood, residents can walk to do their grocery shopping, grab a cup of coffee or have a meal.
 For access to Rockville and commercial centers in Montgomery County, Kentlands lies just 5 miles west of Interstate 270.
-Public transportation options include the Montgomery County Ride-On Buses, Metrorail at the Red Line's Shady Grove Station, and the MARC commuter train with several stops in the area on weekdays.
+Public transportation options include the Montgomery County Ride-On Buses, Metrorail at the Red Line's Shady Grove Station and the MARC commuter train with several stops in the area on weekdays.